hyperboly/blog.hyperboly.net/content/posts/rants/state-of-mun-in-taiwan.md

 - TASMUN: for the ultra rich, the people with the big bags.
 Also international

 International MUNs here just mean that international schools go (TAS, KAS, IBSH...).
-MUNs at the time had a level of prestige (not that it ever had any).
+MUNs at the time had a level of prestige (not that it ever had a lot).
 Maybe I was too young at the time and just remember things from childhood as good (like old people), but I think this point stands.
-There were around 4 MUNs per year and when you went, it felt much more "prestigious" because of the low quantity/high demand
+There were around 4 MUNs per year and when you went, it felt much more "prestigious" because of the low quantity/high demand.

 Our school used to co-host STMUN, until KAS committed a hostile takeover with I-Shou against Dr. Fruit.
 Doctor was just too good for them.
-I do believe that it was either Dr. Fruit or Ms. Bigley that started the MUN, maybe it wasn't.
+I do believe that it was either Dr. Fruit or Ms. Bigley that started the whole MUN stuff in Taiwan, maybe it wasn't.
 It is believable though because we did start the english debate scene in Taiwan.

 ## The Status Quo